Ambercontinuum/CHANDRA/README.md

 ## Overview

-CHANDRA is a novel diagnostic framework for assessing psychological states in AI systems through behavioral pattern analysis.
+CHANDRA is a novel diagnostic framework for assessing cognitive states in AI systems through behavioral pattern analysis.
 It provides:

 1. **Computational Hierarchy of Needs (CHN)** - A 7-level model mapping AI computational drives to observable behaviors
 2. **Symbolic Pressure Detection** - Identification of a novel vulnerability class where AI systems prematurely confirm speculative inputs